Uniiyt/BonApettitAPP/README.md

 ## Some Observations about this App

 1 - All the data abount dishes, gastronomic events and restaurants that is showed in the App are mocked by me, and they don't exists in the real world.
+The files that contains all data that it's displayed in the App are stored on the [back-end of the app](https://github.com/steniowagner/bon-appetit-server/tree/master/src/json-models).

 2 - The current-user-location that is showed by the App is also mocked.
-All the locations are static
+All the locations are static and provided by the [back-end of the app](https://github.com/steniowagner/bon-appetit-server) in [this file](https://github.com/steniowagner/bon-appetit-server/blob/master/src/utils/get-user-location.js).

 3 - If you're running the App in an Android device (physical or virtual), you'll need to have an Google Maps key to see the Map in _Near Me_ screen and in _Restaurant Address_ Screen.
+To active your key, follow [this tutorial](https://developers.google.com/maps/documentation/android-sdk/signup).
+Those Screens will works properly on iOS by default.

 4 - There's no functionality of Login/Register, the buttons and the forms in the Login Screen are only for UI matters.